bcgov/DITP/docs/acapy-integration-howto.md

 ### Obtaining an access token

 To authenticate using tenant ID and API key, execute a `POST` request to the `/multitenancy/tenant/{tenant_id}/token` endpoint.
 This will return a JWT that should be added in the `Authorization` header as `Bearer <jwt-that-was-obtained>` to make requests as that tenant.

+!!! warning "Token Lifecycle"
+    Once a valid token is issued, there is no need to re-authenticate for the subsequent requests until the token expires.
+Expiry is configured by the system administrator and its validity is currently set to 24 hours.
+Consuming applications should *NOT* request a new token before every PI request, as this would generate a significant amount of overhead in the system.
+Issued tokens should be stored in the application's execution context and their expiry should be checked before submitting a request to ACA-Py/Traction: if the token is expired (or very close to being expired) a new token should be requested using Tenant ID and api-key.

 ## Webhooks